Know your echelon. Keep formation. Climb.

 | QUARTERLY | Climb Review.
 Actions closed or explicitly carried, drifting E’s re-assessed, and a board briefing generated where every sentence traces to a colored, dated, written check-in. |

-| ANNUALLY | Relocate.
+| TWICE A YEAR | Relocate.
 Full re-assessment, blind, by the whole leadership team.
-A level is claimed only when no E is red and none trails by more than one.
+An echelon is claimed only when no E is red and none trails by more than one.
 Companies, like people, don’t get promoted on their best skill. |

 What a stage-agnostic OS can’t tell you.